'Wacky' weather makes Arctic warmer than parts of Europe

 "It's never been this extreme," said Ruth Mottram, a climate scientist at the Danish Meteorological Institute (DMI).
 Warmth was coming into the Arctic both up from the Atlantic and through the Bering Strait, driving and cold air south.

-To the south, a rare snow storm hit Rome on Monday and some Brussels mayors planned to detain homeless overnight if they refused shelter with temperatures set to fall as low as minus 10 Celsius (14 Fahrenheit) in the coming week.
+To the south, a rare snow storm hit Rome on Monday and some Brussels mayors planned to detain homeless overnight if they refused shelter with temperatures set to fall as low as minus 10 degrees Celsius in the coming week.

 As long ago as 1973, a study suggested that an ice-free Arctic Ocean could make regions further south colder.
 That "warm Arctic, cold continent" (WAC#C) pattern is sometimes dubbed "wacc-y" or "wacky" among climate scientists.